Kong: Skull Island: Plot

 In 1944, two World War II fighter pilots, American pilot Hank Marlow and Japanese pilot Gunpei Ikari, parachute onto an island in the South Pacific after a dogfight and engage in close combat until the fight is interrupted by a giant ape.

 In 1973, Bill Randa, head of the organization Monarch, convinces the government to allow him to lead a research expedition to the recently discovered Skull Island.
 He recruits a U.S. Army unit commanded by Lieutenant Colonel Preston Packard, tracker and former British Special Air Service Captain James Conrad, and anti-war photographer Mason Weaver.

 Arriving at Skull Island, Packard's men begin dropping seismic explosives, developed by Bill's seismologist Houston Brooks, to map out the island and prove Brooks's Hollow Earth theory.
 The unit is suddenly attacked by the giant ape, scattering the survivors across the island; Conrad, Weaver, Landsat official Nieves, Brooks, researcher and biologist San Lin, and one of the soldiers (Slivko) head north to reach a planned extraction point, while Packard, the rest of his men, Bill and another Landsat official search for Packard's right-hand man, Chapman, who is isolated from the group.

 Conrad's group encounters the local Iwi natives and an older Marlow.
 Marlow tells the group about the giant ape, named Kong.
 Kong protects the island from predators, including subterranean reptilian creatures dubbed "Skullcrawlers", which were awakened from the bombing and responsible for killing Kong's entire species, leaving him as the last of his kind.
 The Iwi believe when Kong dies, a larger Skullcrawler will awaken and ravage the island.
 Marlow reveals he and Ikari became friends during their time on the island, but Ikari was killed by a Skullcrawler some time ago.
 While Chapman is ambushed and devoured by a Skullcrawler, Conrad's group helps Marlow finish a boat made from parts of Marlow's and Ikari's downed planes.
-They ride down the river, where Nieves is torn apart by carnivorous birds, and secure communication with Packard's group.
+They ride down the river, where Nieves is torn apart by carnivorous birds, and they secure communication with Packard's group.